Saturday, July 28, 2012

 1962: Ray Charles spent a 10th week at #1 on the R&B chart with "I Can't Stop Loving You".

-1964: The Beatles played at the Johanneshovs Isstadion in Stockholm, Sweden.
+1964: The Beatles played the first of two nights at the Johanneshovs Isstadion in Stockholm, Sweden.

-1966: James Brown was in concert at the Apollo Theater in New York City.
+1966: James Brown was in concert at the Apollo Theater in Manhattan, New York.

-1970: Ned Kelly, starring Mick Jagger, opened in theaters.
+1970: The movie Ned Kelly, starring Mick Jagger, opened in theaters in Australia.
+It was released in the U.S. October 7.

 1973: The Grateful Dead, the Allman Brothers and the Band performed at the Watkins Glen Summer Jam in Watkins Glen, New York.

-1973: "Touch Me in the Morning" by Diana Ross was the new #1 song on the Adult Contemporary chart.
+1973: "Touch Me In The Morning" by Diana Ross was the new #1 song on the Adult chart.

-1975: Bob Dylan began sessions for the album Desire.
-Eric Clapton played dobro on the track "Romance in Durango" and Emmylou Harris played steel guitar on "Abandoned Love".
+1975: Bob Dylan resumed sessions for the album Desire after a session on July 14 failed.
+Eric Clapton played dobro on the track "Romance In Durango" and Emmylou Harris played steel guitar on "Abandoned Love".

-1979: Journey, Thin Lizzy and Ted Nugent performed at "The World Series of Rock" in Cleveland Stadium in Cleveland, Ohio.
+1979: Journey, Aerosmith, AC/DC and Thin Lizzy performed at "The World Series of Rock" in Cleveland Stadium in Cleveland, Ohio.

 1979: "I Don't Like Mondays" by the Boomtown Rats was the new #1 song in the U.K.